Corfucinas/blog/content/blog/best-way-to-install-python.md

 type: "featured"
 ---

-Sometimes the best way to install a program, is not downloading it.
+Sometimes the best way to install a program, is not simply downloading it.

 # What is Pyenv?